reactioncommerce/reaction/README.md

 * Realtime synchronization across platforms/browsers
 * Cross platform, responsive focus - should work well natively, without native apps.
 * Migration paths from existing commerce platforms (Magento, Shopify, BigCommerce)
-* reaction-commerce package can be used as a package in any meteor application
+* reactioncommerce:core package can be used as a package in any meteor application
 * Designer and developer friendly!
 	* HTML/CSS/Javascript or CoffeeScript knowledge should be sufficient for customization.
 	* Commercial package and theme development encouraged.